-Angeles Arrien, Ph.D. is an anthropologist and educator, and a consultant to the medical, academic, and corporate communities worldwide.
-She has taught at the University of California, California Institute of Integral Studies, the Institute of Transpersonal Psychology, and the Alaya Institute, and is the founder of the Angeles Arrien Foundation for Cross-Cultural Education and Research.
+Angeles Arrien, Ph.D.
+(1940-2014) was an anthropologist, educator, and a consultant to the medical, academic, and corporate communities worldwide.
+She taught at the University of California, California Institute of Integral Studies, the Institute of Transpersonal Psychology, and the Alaya Institute, and was the founder of the Angeles Arrien Foundation for Cross-Cultural Education and Research.

 Her books include:

 - The Tarot Handbook: Practical Applications of Ancient Visual Symbols (Arcus Publishers 1987)